drupalprojects/mutual_credit/README.txt

     * outgoing_direct
     * outgoing_confirmed.

-A confirmed transaction is one that will wait for the 'completer' to 'sign' it before it is marked completed.
-Each of these has a colloquial name which the administrator decides, and if unnamed the transaction will not be known on the system.
-Each of the named transactions should appear in the permissions.
-Particularly the incoming_direct should be used with caution.
+A '_confirmed' transaction is one that will wait for the 'completer' to 'sign' it before it is marked completed.
+Each of these has a colloquial name on the transaction form, configured on admin/marketplace Unnamed transaction types will not be available.
+'incoming_direct' allows permitted users to take from other accounts without consent.
+Some find 'incoming_direct' the most efficient way to trade, but beware - the software doesn't manage dispute procedures!

 There are three transaction states so far:

     * completed
     * pending
     * deleted
-    * with room for another contested

-Whenever the transaction form is processed, or a transaction loaded from the database, it must first be converted to a transaction object.
-In this format it can be passed around the system.
-The form will sometimes contain only partial information, such as starter, completer and direction, so the payee and payer need to be derived, or inferred from the other data.
-Permissions

-These need to be a little more elaborate than many frameworks probably provide.
-Transactions can always be viewed by an accountant, and either of the participants.
-But systems will want to decide for themselves whether transactions can be seen by all members or even by non-members.
-And of course the ability to 'edit' or 'sign' a transaction depends on who it's starter and completer are.
-Transaction actions

-When a transaction is viewed in a list or on a page of it's own, some buttons are provided, depending on the user's permissions.
-The buttons are Sign, Edit, Delete.
-These are nothing to do with the transaction form.
+When a transaction is viewed in a list or on a page of it's own, some node links are provided, depending on the user's permissions.
+The links are Sign, Edit, Delete.

 API

 This is not well developed, but the most useful function will create a transaction in one function generate_transaction_node($title, $payer_uid, $payee_uid, $quantity, $options=array(), $cid=0){} In the Complementary Currencies module for Drupal, this is used to create the transaction from the form, but also for mass payments and generating example data.
 It has also been used for auto-payments such as demurrage, and will shortly be used to imprint transactions from offers and wants.

 Balances

 The system retains it's integrity by deriving the balances from the sum of a user's transactions.
 So for performance reasons there is a cache table which contains a row for each currency for each user: